-This booklet is for people with learning disabilities who might have been feeling down or struggling to cope with the coronavirus pandemic and changes to the restrictions.
+Many people might be feeling down or struggling to cope with the coronavirus pandemic and changes to the restrictions.
+This booklet is for people with learning disabilities who might be having problems sleeping at this time.

 Who can help talk through this booklet with people with learning disabilities and how do they to do it?